Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-NUnit.md

 addins/teamcity-event-listener.dll
 addins/SpiraTestNUnitAddIn.dll
 ```

-If your version of NUnit does not contain the addin folder, it may instead have *nunit.console.nuget.addins* which will look similar, but with relative file paths to the relevant .dll files.

 ### Using NUnit 3 with SpiraTest
 For this example, we will be using the following sample test fixture: